johBac97/ts/README.md

 ### Background

-This repo was created as an educational oppurtunity to explore genetic algorithms as well as allow me(johBac97) to sharpen my C++ skills.
+This repo was created as an educational oppurtunity to explore genetic algorithms as well as to gain more C++ experience.
 An emphasis has been placed on making the two implementations of the algorithm as equivalent as possible to allow for an accurate speed comparison.